-It is clear from all the chapters that tax authorities are collecting more and more information concerning taxpayers, and their businesses and cross-border activities (either through exchanges of information and mutual assistance or through the CbC reports, CRS or other mechanisms or groups - JITSIC).
+It is clear from all the chapters that tax authorities are collecting more and more information concerning taxpayers, and their businesses and cross-border activities (either through exchanges of information and mutual assistance or through the country-by-country (CbC) reports, the common reporting standard (CRS) or other mechanisms or groups (eg, the Joint International Taskforce on Shared Intelligence and Collaboration)).
 Soon the reporting obligations foreseen in DAC 6 will also be automatically exchanged in the EU.
-Whether one is in the UK, Japan or Brazil, the tax authorities now know more than in previous years.
-However, given the specific circumstances, culture and approaches in each jurisdiction, there is no unanimity as to whether this has been leading, or will lead, to an increase in tax controversies.
+Whether one is in Italy, the UK, Japan, Brazil or the USA, the tax authorities now know more than in previous years.
+Given the specific circumstances, culture and approaches in each jurisdiction, there is no unanimity as to whether this has been leading, or will lead, to an increase in tax controversies but several assertions and hints suggest so, at least in some countries.